pycom/pycom-documentation/chapter/firmwareapi/pycom/pycom.md

-# module pycom – Pycom Device Features
+# pycom – Pycom Device Features
-The pycom module contains functions to control specific features of the pycom devices, such as the heartbeat RGB LED.
+The `pycom` module contains functions to control specific features of the Pycom devices, such as the heartbeat RGB LED.

 ### Quick Usage Example